sleepeybunney/maelstrom/README.md

 ## Maelstrom - open-world randomiser
 * Shuffle the locations of bosses, GFs, draw points, and more
 * Skip the story &amp; go anywhere in any order
+* Current status:
+  * Shuffled bosses with rudimentary rebalancing (some of them crash though, watch out)
+  * Draw points give random spells, including Slots-exclusives if you're lucky
+  * Shortened intro sequence - just name your characters &amp; get out
+  * No mandatory story scenes up to the end of the Fire Cavern
+  * Fixed seed option
+  * Run with all the boxes unchecked to reset everything
-* Current status: shuffles bosses with rudimentary rebalancing, shorter intro sequence, English version only
+  * Works with English Steam version only

 > Note: early alpha software!!
 >
-> The randomiser's effects are unstable and there is not yet any option to reverse them.
+> The randomiser is unfinished & its effects are unstable.
+You won't finish a full game of this!
 >
-> To undo this you will need to repair/reinstall the game, or restore a backup of the data/lang-en folder.
+> Don't be surprised if you have to repair your install at some point.

 ## MiniMog - enemy AI editor
 * View & edit battle scripts